Vinlic/WebVideoCreator/README.en-US.md

 live-server
 ```

 Create a test page in the root directory of the web server.
-The following HTML content demonstrates an automatically rotating SVG animation:
+The following HTML content demonstrates an automatically rotating triangle SVG animation:

 ```html
 <!DOCTYPE html>